 Injured by the Orgrons, the Doctor asks the Time Lords to send the TARDIS after the Daleks.
 Leaving him to sleep and recuperate, Jo goes to explore the planet Spirodon.

-Arthur Cox is a British actor of television and film.
+Arthur Cox was a British actor of television and film.

 His roles of Cully and Mr Henderson in the Doctor Who stories The Dominators and The Eleventh Hour make him the record holder for longest gap between appearances on the series.